Mario1234/cpp-monadic-sudoku/README.md

 This complex structure of templates and lambdas also offers the possibility of declaring distinct appending process for distinct kinds of parameters as vectormonada is declared for vector and listamonada is declared for list.
 Also, type cases can be implemented too by declaring distinct functor function for each distinct type a vector can hold inside.
-So, it is actually able to declare an overloading for those 4 cases i.e.:
+So, it is actually able to declare an overloading for these 4 cases i.e.:

 +vector<int,>